tofuutils/tenv/README.md

 [asdf-vm](https://asdf-vm.com/) share the same goals than **tenv** : simplify the usage of several version of tools.

 asdf-vm is generic and extensible with a plugin system, key **tenv** differences :
-- **tenv** is more specific and has features dedicated to OpenTofu, Terraform, Terragrunt and Atmos, like [HCL](https://github.com/hashicorp/hcl) parsing based detection (see [Key Features](#key-features)).
+- **tenv** is more specific and has features dedicated to OpenTofu, Terraform, Terragrunt, Terramate and Atmos, like [HCL](https://github.com/hashicorp/hcl) parsing based detection (see [Key Features](#key-features)).
 - **tenv** is distributed as independent binaries and does not rely on any shell or other CLI executable.
 - **tenv** does better in terms of performance and platform compatibility.
 It works uniformly across all modern operating systems,